ikelaiah/free-pascal-snippets/README.md

 ### Using your favourite text editor

 1. Navigate to an example folder.
 2. Open the `.lpr` file.
-This is the program source code.l
+This is the program source code.

 ## License